How College Students Can Earn Passive Income

 You don’t need years of experience in the workforce, an advanced degree, or thousands of dollars to start an online business.
 If you have an entrepreneurial spirit and the drive to succeed, consider building your own business while you’re still in college.

-In the book the $100 Startup, author Chris Guillebeau talks about many people who have started a business with $100 or less.
+In the book the $100 Startup, author Chris Guillebeau talks about many people who have started a business with $100 or fewer.
 These people found ways to monetize their personal passions.

 After starting a business, you can eventually step out and hire others to manage it.
 For small scale business ideas, think about your passions and strengths and how you can use them to make money.